 Absolutely.
 If you’re using Urban Airship, you have access to much of the same kinds of message personalization you do with our app push notifications.
-That includes real-time triggers as well as automation, personalization, and custom events.
+That includes real-time automation triggers as well as segmentation and personalization capabilities.
 (Heads up, not all web push providers are making it possible to personalize web notifications.
 If you're evaluating vendors, be sure to ask.)

-- If your site is not already HTTPS compliant, you'll need at least one HTTPS page.
+If your site is not already HTTPS compliant, you'll need at least one HTTPS page.
 We provide an HTML file called a secure-bridge to bridge the non-secure sites.

 Details on how to implement these steps can be found in our Web Notify Docs.